 What Is "Rig the Slots"?

-“Rig the Slots” appears to be a paid system or course marketed primarily through social media — TikTok, YouTube, and Facebook — that promises to teach players how to increase their winnings on slot machines.
-Based on the promotional content visible online, it typically involves one or more of the following claims: identifying patterns in slot behavior, timing your play based on external signals, choosing specific machines or bet levels using proprietary criteria, and following a step-by-step system that supposedly shifts the odds.
+"Rig the Slots" appears to be a paid system or course marketed primarily through social media — TikTok, YouTube, and Facebook — that promises to teach players how to increase their winnings on slot machines.
+Based on the promotional content visible online, it typically involves one or more of the following claims: identifying patterns in slot behavior, timing your play based on external signals, choosing specific machines or bet levels using proprietary criteria, and following a step-by-step system — marketing materials reference a "3-step process" — that supposedly shifts the odds.

 This is a review of the system's public marketing claims — not a review of the paywalled members' content.
 We evaluated every category of claim "Rig the Slots" could make against the known, certified, independently audited mechanics of how licensed slot machines work.
 Our analysis is based on how certified RNG-based slots are designed and regulated, not on speculation about the specific content behind the paywall.